Showing posts with label truth. Show all posts

 Late Ray Stedman, at http://www.raystedman.org.
 His library is full of commentaries, available in audio also.

 Lambert Dolphin, at http://www.ldolphin.org/.
-Very resourceful web site.
-I suggest that you download a free book title, “Thy Kingdom Come, Thy Will Be Done”
+Very resourceful website.
+I suggest that you download a free book titled, “Thy Kingdom Come, Thy Will Be Done”

-Jack Kelley, at http://gracethrufaith.com/.
-Question and answer.
-He will reply pertaining to any scriptures that you have difficulty understanding.
-He also has available, Bible study in MP3 format and ebooks.
-I recommend that you read this excellent commentary title, "Cognitive Dissonance"
+Jack Kelley, at http://gracethrufaith.com/, offers a question-and-answer session.
+He will reply to any scriptures that you have difficulty understanding.
+He also offers Bible study in MP3 format and ebooks.
+I recommend that you read this excellent commentary, "Cognitive Dissonance."